SAP/openui5-docs/docs/Step_13_Make_Table_Sorting_Bookmarkable_3975987.md

 Next we change the `confirm` event handlers of our `ViewSettingsDialog`.
 The `confirm` handler updates the current router arguments with the parameters from the event accordingly.
 Then we call `oRouter.navTo("employeeOverview", this._oRouterArgs, true)` with the updated router arguments to persist the new sorting parameters in the URL.
 Both the previous arguments \(i.e. `search`\) and the new arguments for the sorting will then be handled by the matched event handler for the `employeeOverview` route.

-Congratulations!
-Even the sorting options of the table can now be bookmarked.
-Try to access the following pages:

 -   `webapp/index.html#/employees/overview?sortField=EmployeeID&sortDescending=true`

 -   `webapp/index.html#/employees/overview?search=an&sortField=EmployeeID&sortDescending=true`